 Solution 4: Convert Your Audio or Video File

 If the PowerPoint does not support the media file format, one can always use the option of converting the media format by using any third party or online software.

 Solution 5: Set the Link Value

-Setting the link value can solve the issue of PowerPoint cannot play media.
+Setting the link value can solve the issue of "cannot play media in PowerPoint".
 PowerPoint usually serves for small or limited link values, so it is practical to set an appropriate link value.
-By increasing the link value in PowerPoint will allow you to embed larger files to the slides.
+Increasing the link value in PowerPoint will allow you to embed larger files to the slides.
 Here are the steps to increase the link value.

 Step 1: Open PowerPoint and, in the option of Tools, select Options.